onflow/freshmint/docs/metadata.md

 |NFT Collection Display|`nft-collection-display`|Return the display information for your NFT collection.|
 |NFT Collection Data|`nft-collection-data`|Return the data needed to create a new `NonFungibleToken.Collection` instance for your NFTs.|

-Here's all the views defined in a single schema:
+Here's an example of a schema that defines views:

 ```yaml
 # freshmint.yaml